Contact Us

 Will I experience any Amtrak service changes?

 Yes.
-Amtrak will announce temporary service changes and substitute express bus services that will replace train service during construction and provide reports via Amtrak’s website (www.amtrak.com).
+Amtrak will announce temporary service changes and substitute express bus services that will replace train service during construction, as well as provide reports via Amtrak’s website (www.amtrak.com).
 Passenger Service Notices will be posted at stations and will be displayed as part of the booking process on www.amtrak.com.

 What about trains traveling 220 miles per hour?

-IDOT is taking an incremental approach to implementing high-speed rail in the state, similar to how many European countries have implemented high-speed rail service.
-The 110 miles per hour service on the corridor has the necessary environmental documents, and construction began on September 1, 2010.
-The public will get first glimpse of higher speed passenger service between Dwight and Pontiac as early as 2012.
 IDOT embraces the idea that a network of different but connecting rail services operating at up to both 110 miles per hour and 220 miles per hour may best serve the state’s travel and economic development needs.
-IDOT recently submitted a grant application to the Federal Railroad Administration for an Alternative Analysis and environmental studies for 220 miles per hour service.
+IDOT recently submitted a grant application to the Federal Railroad Administration (FRA) for an Alternative Analysis and environmental studies for 220 miles per hour service.
 However, the application was not selected for funding.
-Trains operating at 220 miles per hour will be subject to a higher level of safety standards which require grade separations for any rail/highway crossings, dedicated right-of-way and fencing.
+Trains operating at 220 miles per hour will be subject to a higher level of safety standards, which require grade separations for any rail/highway crossings, dedicated right-of-way, and fencing.
 The development of such a system will take a considerable length of time.
+Illinois is currently funding a study of 220 MPH service from Chicago to Champaign.

-How can I keep informed about this project?
+How can I keep informed about this Program?

-IDOT has a number of contact points for information on this project.
-Visit www.connectthemidwest.com for Midwest High-Speed Rail information and visit www.idothsr.org or www.facebook.com/illinoishighspeedrail for more project specific information and to comment on the Illinois High-Speed Rail project.
-In addition to the websites, we encourage stakeholders to sign up for the mailing list to receive newsletters and invitations to meetings, as well as to e-subscribe to website updates.
+The Illinois Department of Transportation (IDOT) has a number of contact points for information on this project.
+Visit www.idothsr.org or www.facebook.com/illinoishighspeedrail for more Program specific information and to comment on the Illinois High-Speed Rail Program.
+In addition to the websites, we encourage stakeholders to sign-up for the mailing list to receive program updates.

-You can direct questions and comments to us via www.idothsr.org.
-Written correspondence can be sent directly to Illinois Department of Transportation, Miriam Gutierrez, Rail Program Planning Chief, Division of Public & Intermodal Transportation, James R. Thompson Center, 100 W. Randolph Street, Suite 6-600, Chicago, IL 60601-3229 or by fax: (312)793-1251.
-A hotline has also been established for receipt of comments, 1-855-IDOT-HSR (436-8477)
+You can direct questions and comments to us via http://www.idothsr.org/comments/.
+Written correspondence can be sent directly to the Illinois Department of Transportation, Division of Public & Intermodal Transportation, 69 West Washington, Chicago, IL 60602.
+A hotline has also been established for receipt of comments, 1-855-IDOT-HSR (436-8477).

 Who can I contact about safety presentations to our community organizations or schools?

-The Illinois Commerce Commission has developed an Illinois Rail Crossing Safety Program in conjunction with Operation Lifesaver.
+The Illinois Commerce Commission (ICC) has developed an Illinois Rail Crossing Safety Program in conjunction with Operation Lifesaver.
 Contact the ICC to schedule a crossing safety program for your community.
-Contact Chip Pew at (847) 433-3943, cpew@icc.illinois.gov
+Contact Chip Pew at (312) 636-3034, cpew@icc.illinois.gov

 Will faster trains cause safety concerns?